Many symmetrically indivisible structures: Many examples for symmetrically indivisible structures

 We conclude this section with an attempt to generalize both constructions.
-As mentioned in the introduction, classic examples of symmetrically indivisible structure, in addition to the random graph and the ordered rational numbers, include the universal $n$-hypergraph and the universal edge-colored graph in $k\leq \omega$ many colors defined bellow:
+As mentioned in the introduction, classic examples of symmetrically indivisible structure, in addition to the random graph and the ordered rational numbers, include the universal $n$-hypergraph and the universal edge-coloured graph in $k\leq \omega$ many colours defined below: